SouthGreenPlatform/genoring/README.md

   Note: The "services" directory may contain a "alt" subdirectory with alternative services that can be used to replace the default ones.
 An "alt.yml" file contains alternative settings managed by GenoRing.
+  Each alternative is defined by a (machine) name as YAML element key and contains a description string ("description" key), a list of substituted services (structured as current service name as key and new alternative service name as value under the "substitute" key), a list of new services to add ("add" key) and a list of services to remove ("remove" key).
-- "volumes": a set of YAML files corresponding to named volumes shared accross dockers.
+- "volumes": a set of YAML files corresponding to named volumes shared accross containers.
 These are not to be confused with volumes that can be defined in the services above.
 A module service can mount a shared volume in its "volumes" section but the point is that this shared volume can also be mounted by services in other modules for data sharing.
 See https://docs.docker.com/compose/compose-file/07-volumes/ for details.
   Since a same shared volume may be defined in multiple modules, the GenoRing script will ensure they use the same definition using the volume's version